 Immanuel offers a broad and flexible curriculum which promotes the intellectual, creative, physical and personal achievement of all pupils.

-Learning within the classroom is carefully combined with the school’s extra-curricular programme and there is an extensive range of educational trips and activities including annual visits to Amsterdam in Year 7, Paris in Year 8 and Israel in Year 9.
+Learning within the classroom is carefully combined with the school’s co-curricular programme.
+There is an extensive range of educational trips and activities including annual visits to Amsterdam in Year 7 and Israel in Year 9.
 In addition, Sixth Form students are given the opportunity to visit sites of Jewish and historical significance in Poland.

 Further details of each individual subject can be found from the list of departments.